 Do Mini Golden Retrievers Really Exist?

-There isn't a mini Golden Retriever that's officially recognized.
-A dog sold under this title is generally a breed mix, usually by crossing with smaller dogs to get a smaller size.
+There isn't a miniature Golden Retriever that's officially recognised.
+A dog sold under this title is generally a mixed breed, typically achieved by crossing with smaller dogs to reduce its size.
 Even though they may look like Golden Retrievers, they are not purebred ones.

 Ethical Considerations

 Queries for mini or dwarf Golden Retrievers frequently provoke ethical considerations.
 The breeding of small-sized dogs from tiny extremes could lead to numerous health problems in the dogs, thus becoming unfit for pets or companions.
-On the other hand, professional breeders and dog organizations put more emphasis on health, build, and quality of life rather than a mere novelty.
+On the other hand, professional breeders and dog organisations place more emphasis on health, build, and quality of life than on mere novelty.

-Those who intend to get a pet should not easily believe in promotional speeches but rather inquire about the breeding practices and confirm the health of the animals by checking their medical records.
+Those who intend to acquire a pet should not easily believe in promotional speeches but rather enquire about the breeding practices and confirm the health of the animals by checking their medical records.

-While color trends and one-of-a-kind looks may attract attention, they must not be put above other important considerations, like:
+While colour trends and one-of-a-kind looks may attract attention, they must not be put above other important considerations, like

 Health and DNA test